What is MD&A (Management Discussion and Analysis)?

 Conclusion

-In light of increased participation of retail as well as foreign investors in the capital market in recent years, a more comprehensive and transparent mechanism of information dissemination is always required.
-This is because MD&A must provide insightful and sufficient information to the stakeholder-community to analyze companies based on their performance and help better mobilization of the capital.
-This is more required in India, especially after the Economic Survey of 2017 depicts India as the beckoning sweet spot in the darkness of the world economy.
+In light of the increased participation of retail and foreign investors in the capital market in recent years, a more comprehensive and transparent mechanism of information dissemination is always required.
+MD&A must provide insightful and sufficient information to the stakeholder community to analyze companies based on their performance and help better mobilize the capital.
+It is more required in India, especially after the Economic Survey of 2017 depicts India as the beckoning sweet spot in the darkness of the world economy.

-MD&A is being one of the very efficient ways to provide meaningful and highly useful information to the investors.
-Any improvements in MD&A and its presentation, the format will lead to good corporate governance practice and a healthy relationship between companies and the investor-community.
+MD&A is one of the very efficient ways to provide meaningful and highly useful information to investors.
+Improvements in MD&A and its presentation format will lead to good corporate governance practices and a healthy relationship between companies and the investor community.